Spirit Animal Library meditations on the teachings of Animal Spirit Guides

 What does that animal "mean?"
-Tools for working with Spirit Animal Guides
+How to hear the messages of Spirit Animal Guides

 Animals live in a space/time different from our own without any notion of good or bad, right or wrong.
 They live in a dimension of eternal perfection.
 We also live in that same dimension with the animals.
 But we need to make an effort to connect with it.
 Using our imagination to commune with nature is the main skill we learn when we work with Spirit Animal Guides.